-There are steps everyone can take to help ensure the health of their retinas.
-This is true as most of the risks are environmental.
+There are steps everyone can take to help ensure the health of their retinas since most of the risks are environmental.
 For instance, nearsightedness can be caused by environmental situations such as sitting in front of a computer screen for long periods of time.
 In this case, simply take frequent breaks from doing work on the computer.

-But, there are things you can do in your everyday life to help keep your eyes healthy and your vision strong.
+There are many things you can do in your everyday life to help keep your eyes healthy and your vision strong.

 Smoking can cause damage to your eyes in several different ways.
 It can contribute to the development of macular degeneration because it slows the circulation of blood to the eye and retina, which damages the blood vessels of your eye.

 Studies have shown that smoking makes a person twice as likely to develop macular degeneration as a non-smoker.
 Smoking also decreases the level of antioxidants in the blood which helps maintain healthy eyesight.

 Your cigarette smoke also affects the retinas of those around you.
 Children’s eyes are especially vulnerable to retinal damage when exposed to a parent’s secondhand smoke.

 On a positive note, the best thing about smoking is that you can stop!
 Smoking is a choice, as is exposing yourself to second-hand smoke.
 Most people know that smoking can be a very difficult habit to break, but it is a habit worth breaking!